Sapa DMC — North Vietnam Highland Destination Planning, Transfer Mode Selection, and Program Design

 Day 1 in Sapa perceived as the weakest day of the entire Vietnam program → sets negative tone that affects how subsequent experiences are evaluated.

 This failure is entirely preventable with correct morning program design: structured breakfast at a viewpoint property, light village walk, rest period before first formal activity.
-The train arrival window is known in advance — it must be designed around, not ignored.
+The train arrival window is known in advance — a Sapa DMC must design around it, not ignore it.

 Compared to Hanoi: